CityOfZion/neo-tools/README.md

 For nodejs utility:

 ```
-// list the price of neo and total net worth for 10 shares
+// list the price of neo and total net worth for 10 shares by coinmarketcap valuation
 node get_worth -s neo -a 10

+// list the price of neousdt and total net worth for 3 shares by binance valuation
+// ticker names found at https://api.binance.com/api/v3/ticker/price
+node get_worth -s neousdt -a 3
 ```